telehash/telehash.github.io/v3/README.md

 * [transports](transports/) - details (encoding, timeouts, discovery, etc) for mapping/supporting different network transports
 * [logo](logo/) - for use to represent telehash support in apps

-The primary discussion area is currently via Slack, anyone can join by getting an [automated invite](http://6.telehash.org:3000).

 <a name="implementations" />
 ### Implementations